goodlittlescript/goodlittlescript.github.io/drafts/examples/allthesites.md

 # All the sites

 Building a website in multiple ways, for multiple cloud service providers, using multiple deployment pipelines.
+Goals are to demonstrate how to:

-The goal is mostly to show how to wire pipelines with identities, build, infrastructure, and deploy stages.
+- Wire pipelines with identities, build, infrastructure, and deploy stages.
+- Serve static assets from cloud providers.

 ## Implementations